nokafor/office-js-docs/reference/manifest/extensionpoint.md

 |:-----|:-----|:-----|
 |  **xsi:type**  |  Yes  | The type of extension point being defined.|

-### Extension points for Word, Excel, PowerPoint, and OneNote add-in commands
+### Extension point options for Word, Excel, PowerPoint, and OneNote add-in commands
 |Extension point type | Description|
 |-|-|
 |PrimaryCommandSurface | Puts buttons on the ribbon in Office.|
 |ContextMenu| Puts command on the shortcut menu that appears when you right-click in the Office UI.|

-### Extension points for Outlook add-in commands
+### Extension point options for Outlook add-in commands

 |Extension point type | Description|
 |-|-|